nurakawa/nk.github.io/index.markdown

  - [Housing Pipeline](https://github.com/cmordi/redfin-pipeline) -
     Attempted this because I wanted to learn about the implementation of ML models and predictive analysis.
 It's still in progress.

-# resources

- - [Info on research](https://www.quantumx.washington.edu/research/) - This may change but for now my research interests lie in the realm of developing software related to quantum information.

-Note: I will update the resources section at a later stage with guess what, more resources!